Up to 60% off sofas & mattresses — limited‑time deals.

 Does it feel firm or sinky?

-It reads as medium-firm: you get noticeable give, but the pocket springs keep you lifted and supported instead of swallowed.
+It lands in the medium-firm range: there is some give, but the pocket springs keep you supported instead of swallowed.

 Is the cover realistically washable?